 Banyan Tree Divers Scuba got its name from the inspiration of Lahaina’s banyan tree.
 In 1873, the banyan tree only stood 8 ft tall when it was imported from India and planted in the Courthouse Square in Lahaina.
 It now Shades 2/3 of an acre, supported by 16 trunks!
 The banyan tree now stands over 60 feet high.
 It’s a place where weekly festivals take place and local artists sell their handcrafted works of art.
 At Banyan Tree Divers Scuba our guests enjoy the stunning beauty of Hawaii alongside an exciting scuba environment.

 Banyan Tree Divers Scuba has three main company goals.
-First, we strive to help each guest have a safe and unforgettable trip to Maui.
-Second, we want to protect the coral reef and the fish that live there.
+First, we strive to help each guest have a safe and unforgettable dive experience on Maui.
+Second, we want to protect the coral reef and the fish that live here.
 Third, we hope everyone who comes to Banyan Tree Divers Scuba feels like they are diving with family.

 Things to see

 Maui scuba diving provides you a wide variety of corals and creatures.
 Moray eels are a common sight.
 The yellow margin moray eel is an abundant resident that can grow as long as 4 foot.
 You might also see the slightly smaller spotted moray eels hiding in crevices between the corals.
 This is one reason why all scuba divers remember to never place a hand or finger near the corals.
 If we got lucky, it’s always great to see the colorful dragon moray eel.

 Most divers come to Maui to see the big Green Hawaiian Turtles that live near the shoreline.
 Airport Beach is a massive dive site, so Turtle sightings can be hit and miss.
 Airport Beach does have a few resident Hawksbill Turtles, who show up most often during the summer and fall months.
 25% of the sea life that is found here can be found nowhere else in the world.
 One of these is the Hawaiian damselfish, and another is the massive Hawaiian Monk seal.

 Banyan Tree Maui